Venafi/VenafiPS/docs/functions/New-TppCapiApplication.md

 ```

 ### -CreateBinding
-Specify that Trust Protection Platform should create an IIS web site binding if the one specified doesnâ€™t already exist.
+Specify that Trust Protection Platform should create an IIS web site binding if the one specified doesn't already exist.

 ```yaml
 Type: Boolean